shishpal0666/StHub/README.md

 4. **Project Management**: Add and update your projects and external courses.
 5. **Resume Building**: Use the built-in resume builder to create or update your resume.
 6. **Track Target Works**: Set goals and track progress with the Target Works feature.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request with your changes.
-For major changes, please open an issue to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.